Cerebellum-Network/Freeport-Smart-Contracts/docs/polygon/SimpleExchange.md

-#### `makeOffer(uint256 nftId, uint256 price, uint256 amount)` (public)
+#### `makeOffer(uint256 nftId, uint256 price)` (public)

-Create an offer to sell an amount of NFTs for a price per unit.
+Create an offer to sell a type of NFTs for a price per unit.
+All the NFTs of this type owned by the caller will be for sale.

-To cancel, call again with an amount of 0.
+To cancel, call again with a price of 0.